omkar13/ml-kaggle-competition/README.md

 # ml-kaggle-competition
-Codes for the Shopee-IET Machine Learning Kaggle Competition (Achieved rank 2 out of 51)
+This repository contains codes for the Shopee-IET Machine Learning Kaggle Competition (Achieved rank 2 out of 51).
+The work was done during my internship at the Nanyang Technological University, Singapore in Spring 2018.

 Contest page link: https://www.kaggle.com/c/shopee-iet-machine-learning-competition#description